 Martin Luther lapbooks and copywork

-Not too surprisingly there’s a lot of Martin Luther lapbooks, copywork, and cool ideas (including some ideas for preschool).
+Not too surprisingly there are a lot of Martin Luther lapbooks, copywork, and cool ideas (including some ideas for preschool).

 - Martin Luther lapbook– I like that this is simple and laidback, which appeals to me.